NVIDIA/warp/docs/modules/allocators.rst

         # use direct memory transfer between GPUs
         wp.copy(a1, a0)

 Note that memory pool access only applies to memory allocated using mempool allocators.
-For memory allocated using default CUDA allocators, we can enable CUDA peer access to get similar benefits.
+For memory allocated using default CUDA allocators, we can enable CUDA :ref:`peer access<peer_access>` using :func:`wp.set_peer_access_enabled() <set_peer_access_enabled>` to get similar benefits.

 Because enabling memory pool access can have drawbacks, Warp does not automatically enable it, even if it's supported.
 Programs that don't require copying data between GPUs are therefore not affected in any way.